ExplorViz/deployment/README.md

 - A [vs-code-demo](/vs-code-demo) Docker-Compose stack to start a browser-based VS Code with the ExplorViz VS code extension and the frontend-demo stack.
 - [Sample applications](/example-applications) with instrumentation and Docker-Compose files.

+## Caveats for Windows

+- Be sure to use LF (not CRLF!) for line endings.
+Otherwise, scripts such as the Docker entry point for Cassandra may fail.

 ## Pre-Commit Validation

 The CI pipeline for this repository uses pre-commit with different hooks to validate if changes to files follow well-defined rules.